The Williams Companies Stockholder Litigation

 The Poison Pill contains two notable and draconian features.
 First, unlike a typical shareholder rights plan, which contains a 15% triggering threshold, the Poison Pill adopted a stunningly low 5% triggering threshold (the “5% Trigger”).
 Outside of the limited category of pills adopted to protect substantial net operating losses, such a low trigger has never been upheld as an appropriate triggering threshold for a shareholder rights plan.
 Second, the Poison Pill contains broad “acting in concert” language that does not require the Williams board to find proof of an “agreement, arrangement or understanding” to aggregate shares to reach the 5% Trigger (the “Wolfpack” provisions).
 The Wolfpack provisions also do not apply equally as they contain express carve-outs for the Company’s officers and directors and further provide for “daisy chain” aggregation such that a person subject to the provision would likely have no way to know with whom he or she is “acting in concert.”

 Plaintiff—noted activist advisor, Steven Wolosky—moved for expedited proceedings.
 In particular, Plaintiff sought a prompt trial to consider whether the final relief sought—(i) a declaration that the Poison Pill is unenforceable and that Defendants breached their fiduciary duties by adopting and maintaining it, and (ii) a permanent injunction enjoining the Poison Pill’s continued operation—should be ordered before the Pill expired by its own terms on March 20, 2021.
-On September 8, 2020, the Court granted Plaintiff’s motion for expedition over Defendants’ opposition and the action is proceeding to trial, currently scheduled for January 2021.
+On September 8, 2020, the Court granted Plaintiff’s motion for expedition over Defendants’ opposition.
+On November 18, 2020, the Court granted Plaintiffs’ Motion for Class Certification, again over Defendants’ opposition.
+A three day trial in this matter began on January 12, 2021.

 Other Cases of Interest